King’s visit to France could be disrupted by protests over retirement age raise

 The Elysee Palace, the French president’s official residence, has said non-striking workers would set up the necessary accoutrements for the trip.

-Some opponents accuse the president of being out-of-touch, and Charles has come in for similar criticism as protests continued this week which could overshadow the royal tour if they continue.
+Some opponents accuse the president of being out-of-touch, and Charles has come in for similar criticism and if the protests continue they threaten to overshadow the royal tour.

 Sandrine Rousseau, a lawmaker from France’s Green Party, told French channel BFM TV: “Unbelievable.
 We are going to have Emmanuel Macron, the Republican monarch, welcoming King Charles III in Versailles, while the people in the street are demonstrating.”